openwashdata/wsabrazil/README.md

 that most of the municipalities exhibits poor housing conditions.
 In this dataset, housing conditions are represented numerically, with ‘1’ indicating correct housing conditions and ‘0’ indicating poor housing conditions.
-The location map displays all Brazilian municipalities.
+The location map displays all Brazilian municipalities from which data has been collected.

 ## Installation